aleksa-codes/aleksastojsic/README.md

 - ⚡ My next goals are: React, Next.js & TypeScript

-- 😅 Looking for help from a JavaScript/React Sensei.. feel free to contact me.
+- 😅 Looking for help from a JavaScript/React mentor, e-mail me.

 ## Languages and Tools